1. How long can I stay login to the switches and routers?

 30. Where is this lab located?

-In my home in Vienna, VA, right outside of Washington, DC.
+In my home in the Washington, DC area.

 31. I have some routers and switches also.
 Can I use them with this lab?